Computer Glasses: COMFORTABLE Vision In Front Of Screens

-What Are the Solutions to Digital Eye Strain?
+Are there Solutions to Digital Eye Strain?

-How To Alleviate Eye Strain
+How To Reduce Eye Strain

 - Adjust your display settings - The brightness of your screen should be around the same brightness level as your surroundings.
 Ensure the text is at a comfortable size when reading, so be sure to zoom in to avoid straining.